keymanapp/keyman/android/README.md

 It is recommended to use openJDK because of oracle license issues.
 Tested with latest release for openJDK 11 from https://github.com/ojdkbuild/ojdkbuild
+Download the zip archive, and unpack to c:\Program Files\Java.

+### Issue on windows:
+When extracting the zip file an error message: Error 0x80010135 “Path Too Long” appears.

+Fix: Use default java directory to extract the zip archive C:\Program Files\Java

 Aso set an environment variable for JAVA_HOME e.g C:\Program Files\Java\openjdk-11.0.5.10-1